-3. Access to basic social services6
+3. Access to basic social services

 No. Main Questions Pr obing Questions 3.1 What is your perception of the capacity of the State to provide basic services for the populations in your locality (think about availability and quality)?
 2. Why?
 Give examples.
 Has the capacity or performance of the State to provide basic services changed in recent years? or - how the quality of these services has changed (improved or deteriorated) in recent years?
-3. How do you foresee the evolution of people's access to basic services in the future (within 3 years) in your locality?
+How do you foresee the evolution of people's access to basic 3.2 How do you rate access to basic 1 services in the future (within 3 years) in your locality?
 Why?
-3.2 How do you rate access to basic services in your region?
-1. Has this situation changed (improved or deteriorated) in recent years?
+Has this situation changed (improved or deteriorated) in recent 5.2 services in your region? years?
 2. Do you think that your locality or region has more or less access to basic services than other localities or regions?
 3. Do you think that there are communities that have more access than others to basic services in your locality?
 Why?
 Give examples.
 4. How is the access of women, young people and other vulnerable populations (children, populations with disabilities, etc.) to basic services compared to the population in general?
 5. What are the social norms that frame this situation in your locality?
 (NB: the social norm is not only cultural)

-5 It is a question of determining whether the conditions under which governance operates and whether the necessary and sufficient conditions are met for governance to take place normally for the development of populations.
+It is a question of determining whether the conditions under which governance operates and whether the necessary and sufficient conditions are met for governance to take place normally for the development of populations.